 - Submit a vote-by-mail application.
 This is how you notify election authorities that you want to vote by mail rather than in person this year.

-Ballots must be postmarked by February 23, but try to mail your ballot as early as possible.
+Submit your ballot.
+Ballots must be postmarked by Election Day, but try to mail your ballot as early as possible after you receive it.

 The Kane County Clerk website has additional information on the vote-by-mail process.

 2. Early Voting